-If your doctor thinks something could be wrong with your pancreas -- the organ in your belly that helps you digest food -- she may do an amylase test.
+If your doctor thinks something could be wrong with your pancreas -- the organ in your belly that helps you digest food -- they may do an amylase test.
 Amylase is a protein made by your pancreas and by glands in and around your mouth and throat.
 It helps you break down carbohydrates and starches into sugar.

 It’s normal to have some amylase in your blood.
 But too much of it could mean one of the ducts (tubes) in your pancreas is blocked or injured.
 Symptoms of this may include:

 Why Do I Need This Test?

-In nearly all cases, your doctor will order an amylase test at the same time he orders a lipase test.
+In nearly all cases, your doctor will order an amylase test at the same time they order a lipase test.
 Lipase is a chemical your pancreas makes to help your body digest fats.
 Together, these tests can tell your doctor if you have a disease of the pancreas, such as pancreatitis, which means your pancreas is inflamed.

-He might also order an amylase test if they suspect you have salivary gland disease or if there’s a blockage in the duct that carries digestive enzymes to your small intestine.
+They might also order an amylase test if they suspect you have salivary gland disease or if there’s a blockage in the duct that carries digestive enzymes to your small intestine.
 This may be due to pancreatic cancer, gallstones, or a narrowing of the duct or the sphincter that separates the pancreatic duct from the bowel.

 The amylase test is also used to check on people with cystic fibrosis (CF).
 That’s a disease that causes lung infections.
 It can also make it hard for your body to absorb nutrients from food.
 If you have CF, high amylase levels can mean that you have thick mucus plugs that are blocking digestive enzymes from moving from your pancreas to your small intestine.